The world needs successful beekeepers

 -

-Shortens lifespan and reduces foraging ability
+Shortens lifespan and reduces foraging ability of all bees including queen bees

 -